maciejpirog/grzb/README.md

 where:

-`not` requires exactly one argumet.
+`not` requires exactly one argumnet.

 `impl` is an implication.
 In particular, `(impl a b ... c z)` is equivalent to `(impl (and a b ... c) z)`.